canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 				[can-connect/cache-requests/cache-requests <code>cache-requests</code>]
 			</td>
 			<td>
-				Extends the data fetching methods of `Data Interface` to modifies call to it, fulfilling the call from the `cacheConnection` if possible.
+				Extends the data fetching methods of `Data Interface` to modifies call to it, fulfilling the call from the [can-connect/base/base.cacheConnection <code>cacheConnection</code>] if possible.
 Thus it needs to be lower in the proto chain than the implementation of those methods, but higher than any users of those methods.
 Positioned lower than `data/parse` so parsed data is cached.
 			</td>
 		</tr>
 		<tr>